RSDKModding/RSDKv4-Decompilation/README.md

 * Added a built in script compiler.
 Similar to CD, but tweaked up to match the new syntax for the scripts used in RSDKv4.
 * There is now a `settings.ini` file that the game uses to load all settings, similar to Sonic Mania.
 * Dev menu can now be accessed from anywhere by pressing the `ESC` key if enabled in the config.
-* The `f12` pause, `f11` step over & fast forward debug features from Sonic Mania have all be ported and are enabled if dev menu is enabled in the config.
+* The `f12` pause, `f11` step over & fast forward debug features from Sonic Mania have all been ported and are enabled if dev menu is enabled in the config.
 * If `devMenu` is enabled in the config, pressing `f10` will activate a palette overlay that shows the game's 8 internal palettes in real time.

 # How to build: